 This Handbook provides an essential reference point for programme and module leaders, particularly in relation to assessment planning and design.
-The guidance within outlines the preferred practices of the University and draws upon the regulatory framework of the University.
+The guidance within outlines the preferred practices of the University and draws upon the University's regulatory framework.
 The Handbook should be read and consulted by all staff who engage with student learning.
 The guidance will provide clarity around areas of our practice to ensure a transparent and consistent experience for our students.
 The Handbook is also made available to students.
-A simplified version of this Handbook can be found in our digital blog.
 This guidance applies to all primary degree courses offered by the University.
 Where individual programmes are required to have stricter regulations by validating/ accrediting bodies, these will be stated in the programme regulations and will take precedence over the Study Regulations.
 The Handbook does not deal with the assessment of research degrees.

-This Handbook has been updated in September 2023 to ensure its relevance to the academic year 23/24.
-As such, the Handbook makes reference to generative AI and links to the Queen's AI Hub that can be found at https://go.qub.ac.uk/AI-Hub.
+This Handbook has been updated in September 2024 to ensure its relevance to the academic year 24/25.
+As such, the Handbook makes reference to generative AI and links to the Queen's AI Hub that can be found at https://go.qub.ac.uk/AI-Hub, as well the QAA Quality Code, Advice and Guidance for Assessment and the updated QAA Code of Practice (2024).
+The AI Hub is updated regularly throughout the year.

 We also recommend that you consult the following guide by Jisc on the principles of good assessment and feedback.
+If you would like more assistance or guidance, please reach out to the team at ced@qub.ac.uk.